borntofrappe/FreeCodeCamp-URL-Shortener/README.md

 - for the example URL, requesting a shortened version for `https://www.freecodecamp.com`, the response comprises an incredibly small integer.
 An almost ironically small integer;

-- the shortened version for a page summarising a random search on google returns an integer, let's call it `x`.
+- the shortened version for a page surmising a random search on google returns an integer, let's call it `x`.
 The shortened version for yet another random search returns another integer, in `x+1`.
 Check `https://thread-paper.glitch.me/api/shorturl/1246` and `https://thread-paper.glitch.me/api/shorturl/1247` to certify this.

 _Obvious conclusion_: the application saves every URL as specified in the POST request.
 It stores its value alongside an integer value used as ID.
 It increments the integer for every unique URL.
 Clever, and less complex than anticipated.